rigogomes123/UNIT_17_MOBILE_APP/README.md

 I have demonstrated strong anc clear individual resposibility by using android studio to create a completely functional application that can be customised to fit the requirements of a local wellness spa and gym.
 I assumed full reponsibility for the assignment after being approached based on my prior research.
 I thoroughly reviewed their requirements and made sure everything was met in the finished product.

-* Applying Technical skills to meet Requirements
+* #### Applying Technical skills to meet Requirements

+I created important features using my technical skills, such as a water intake tracker that lets users record how many militres they have drunk each day.
+Additionally, I added a workout tracker that lets users input what workout they would like to do and count the amount of reps for example.
+I also included a timer feature that can be used during workouts, giving users a place to go for tracking their habits and fitness levels.

 * Independent Problem Solving and Decision Making